walterfreeman/phy211/second-chance.md

 are the topics that you will see again on the day of the final.
 You can see what your lowest three exam questions are by looking at the exams you have gotten back or on Blackboard.

+**Note:** These exercises are due on the day of the final, not the last recitation (as stated here).

 ### Exercises

 **Exam 1 Second Chance Exercises**